AllegedlyLuca/plateupFPV/README.md

 Neither of the original pages I found this mod from indicated anything relating to licensing or attributions, but I'm not an ass.  quack and Spiffy put time into their respective iterations of this mod, and I thank both of them for that and their efforts.

-As to licensing of this version—I'd assume either CC0 or some sort of attribution-required license, depending on whether any of Preference System, KitchenLib, or Harmony have any.
+As to licensing of this version—I'd assume either CC0 or some sort of attribution-required license, depending on whether any of PreferenceSystem, KitchenLib, or Harmony have any.

 ## See also